carlomilanesi/measures-rs/docs/Tutorial.md

 Therefore, for the base unit, which, by definition, has offset 0, this field is not needed.
 Actually, the property `offset` is very rarely used.
 In this example file is used only for temperature scales.
 It could be used also for calendars.

-Vector properties and their units are defined with the same syntax.
+Vector properties and their units are defined with a similar syntax.
+The only difference is that, for vector properties, the field `offset` is not allowed, because it makes little sense to have a different origin for two vector units of the same property.

 ### Defining units of angles